Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 		the Databricks workspaces under one account (Subject to corrections)

 	- For cross platform Sharing study about DELTA sharing
+	- One DataBricks Workspace can only be attached to one METASTORE But One Metastore can be attached to more than one Workspace
+	- CONSTRAINTS BASED ON REGION (As of 2025May04)
+		Only One Metastore per region per account , If Exception is needed direct connection to DATABRICKS company is needed.
+		More than one WORKSPACE can be created per region

 ## Heirarchy of UNITY CATALOG
 	1. Account level :